LucasZeng99/todo-simple/README.md

 # Todo-simple
 Electron based web page todo.
-With pure HTML, CSS and JavaScript
+With pure HTML, CSS and JavaScript.
+It can also run on browsers once you delete the `require('electron')` line.

 ## Functions
 - add, edit, remove, and check a todo item in your list.